 /flightsindex page to submit using a GET (not POST) request back to the same URL.

-Once search results are returned, the user just needs to choose from among the eligible flights.
+Once search results are returned, the user just needs to choose from among the available flights.

 app/views/flights/index.html.erbview.
 Make it so that the view will display the results below (if present).